Date of Degree

 Copyright 2011 Charles Nicholas Hatz II

-Hatz II, Charles Nicholas.
-"Panel data analysis of fuel price elasticities to vehicle-miles traveled for first year participants of the national evaluation of a mileage-based road user charge study." master's thesis, University of Iowa, 2011.
+Hatz, Charles Nicholas II.
+"Panel data analysis of fuel price elasticities to vehicle-miles traveled for first year participants of the national evaluation of a mileage-based road user charge study."
+MS (Master of Science) thesis, University of Iowa, 2011.